-What Is a Date Calculator?
+What is a Date Calculator?

 A Date Calculator is an online tool used to calculate the difference between two dates or to Add or Subtract days, months, and years from a specific date.
 It helps users find exact date results without manually counting calendar days.